SajjadAemmi/Face-Recognition/README.md

 ```

 ## Test and run
-Put all of your desired input videos in ./video directory.
-The output will be saved in ./result.
+Put your input images or videos in ./input directory.
+The output will be saved in ./output.
 In root directory of project, run the following command:
 ```
 python main.py -i "./input/sample.mp4" -u --type name -names ['Amir', 'Sajjad', 'Mahdi', 'Ali']